 When I consider the years immediately ahead, I find it hard to envisage any scenario other than everyone working in full colour.
 Black may already seem old-fashioned to some, which is a shame – after all, it’s usually much more flattering than colour.

-In the meantime, I and other photographers like me will continue to produce actors’ headshots in black & white as well as colour.
+In the meantime, I and other photographers like me will continue to produce actors’ headshots in both colour and black and white.
 Both ‘options’ undoubtedly have their strengths and uses, so why not look for a photographer who can draw upon both in producing the most beautiful headshots for you?